AletheIA is an operating framework for AI-assisted work.

 - an Alpha 1 baseline for governance, token discipline, durable decisions, enforcement clarity, quality, and learnings

-- an explicit Alpha 2 bridge for self-application, pilot conversion, and project extension, now reinforced by real-world Crisis Monitor validation
+- an Alpha 2 bridge for self-application, pilot conversion, and project extension, reinforced by real-world Crisis Monitor validation

 - an Alpha 3 adoption baseline for getting started, existing-project application, contribution guidance, and starter-pack reuse